gluwa/ccnext-testnet-bridge-examples/custom-contracts-bridging/README.md

 Otherwise, you can find directions in steps 1.1, 1.2, and 1.3 [here](../hello-bridge/README.md)

-## 2. Create Funded CCNext Testnet Account
+## 2. Create Funded Creditcoin USC Testnet Account
 Skip this step if you already completed the `hello-bridge` tutorial.

 Otherwise, see step 2 [here](../hello-bridge/README.md)